Wood for Details

 For optimal visual appeal your entire detail scheme must be harmonious.
 A chaotic design scheme that lacks a common thread will not be appealing to most people.
 The brain is scrambling looking for some cohesion in what it is seeing but cannot find any.
 Anyone with a discerning eye will pick up on this immediately.

-Do yourself a favor and go learn something about design.
+To avoid sending people running away in horror, do yourself a favor and learn something about design.
 Design fundamentals are the same whether you are a graphic artist, architect, furniture designer or guitar builder.
-They all use the same principles.
+Everyone uses basically the same principles.
 Learn about color, contrast, arrangement and things like that.
 These things will be very helpful to choosing a scheme that will work.
+Learn the rules before you start to bend and break them.

 Traditionally rosettes are mosaics made up of hundreds of tiny pieces of colored wood glued together in patterns, sliced up and inlaid into the sound board.
-For me the mosaic looks a bit dated.
+For me the mosaic looks a bit dated and I never cared much for it.
 My rosettes still use some traditional motifs such as herringbone and wheat, but usually the focus or background of the entire rosette is a piece of highly figured wood.

-Since chunks of burl wood in the right colors are rarely available I have been using veneer which is then layered with each layer being 90 degrees to the adjacent one to make it thicker, stiffer and more stable.
+Since chunks of burl wood in the right colors are rarely available commercial veneer is a viable alternative.
+When using commercial veneer the veneer should be layered with another piece of veneer to provide some thickness.THey should be glued together with the grain of each piece being 90 degrees to each other to make it thicker, stiffer and more stable.
 It should end up being about the same thickness as a solid piece which is about .055″.
-You need to be more careful installing this type of center ring.
+Care needs to be Taken when installing this type of center ring.
+It will not be difficult to sand through the outer layer of veneer.

 Choosing Colors for your Design Scheme